Famous Car Logos: Car Brand Logos, Names, and Meanings

 Logo Mercedes-Benz

-The Mercedes logo was based on the emblematic star.
+The Mercedes logo was based on the symbolic star.
 The star was more than just an aesthetic choice; it was imbued with symbolism, embodying hopes of prosperity and good fortune for the fledgling business.
 As the brand began to carve out a niche in the market, it trademarked two versions of the star: a four-pointed star and the iconic three-pointed star that still resonates with audiences today.

 If one delves deeper into the meaning behind the appearance of the three-pointed star, one discovers Mercedes’ broad vision.
 The triad of dots was not just a design decision but symbolized the brand’s ambition to dominate transportation in three spheres: land, water, and air.